romyjw/sns/README.md

 Text files containing the formulae for several genus-0 analytic test shapes are provided in the ```data/analytic``` directory.
 After you have created some sphere meshes (as explained above, with ```make-sphere-mesh.py```) then you can run, e.g. ```python analytic_shape SMALLFLOWER 7``` to generate a mesh of the SMALLFLOWER surface, as a deformation of the level 7 icosphere.
 ![Analytic Genus-0 Shapes](shapes.png?raw=true "Analytic Genus-0 Shapes")

+We include MatLab scripts for analytically computing the Fundamental Forms, in ```data/analytic```.

-Feel free to use these surfaces in your own projects, or use this code as a starting point to design your own shapes.
+You may like to use these surfaces for evaluation in your own projects, or use this code as a starting point to design other nice analytic shapes.
 Please give credit if you do! :star2:

 ---